intel-iot-devkit/how-to-code-samples/watering-system/javascript/README.md

 ## What it is

-Using a compatible Intel-based platform, this project lets you create an automatic watering system that:<br>
+Using a compatible Intel-based platform, this project lets you create an automatic watering system that:
-- turns a water pump on or off based on a configurable schedule.<br>
+- turns a water pump on or off based on a configurable schedule.
-- detects if the pumping occurs when expected, by using a water flow sensor.<br>
+- detects if the pumping occurs when expected, by using a water flow sensor.
-- can be accessed with your mobile phone via the built-in web interface to set the watering times;<br>
+- can be accessed with your mobile phone via the built-in web interface to set the watering times.
-- keeps track of watering events, using cloud-based data storage.<br>
+- keeps track of watering events, using cloud-based data storage.
 - sends text messages to alert recipients if the system is not working as expected.

 ## First time setup